1799 Napoleon Bonaparte captures Jaffa, Palestine.

 1827 German composer Ludwig Van Beethoven dies in Vienna.
 He had been deaf for the later part of his life, but said on his death bed "I shall hear in heaven."

-1832 Famed western artist George Catlin begins his voyage up the Missouri River aboard the American Fur Company steamship Yellowstone
+1832 Famed western artist George Catlin begins his voyage up the Missouri River aboard the American Fur Company steamship Yellowstone.

 1885 Eastman Film Co. manufactures the first commercial motion picture film.